 Picture this!
-You are sitting on the couch and kitty is looking longingly at your banana or you think kitty deserves a nice bowl of milk, after all, isn't milk good for kitties?
+You are sitting on the couch and kitty is looking longingly at your banana.
+Maybe you think kitty deserves a nice bowl of milk, after all, isn't milk good for kitties?
 Well, no but more about that in a minute.

-We love our kitties and we just want to share and give them a treat to make them happy but it is not always such a good idea.
+We love our kitties and want to share and give them a treat to make them happy but it is not always such a good idea.

 How do you know that those things that you find yummy are okay for a cat to eat?